And greetings to you, music lovers, thrill seekers, conversationalists.

 Somebody forgot to put the American flag on the Messiah's airplane.

-I mean, give me the good old days.
+I mean, beginning the good old days.

-Bush, I mean, George Bush flew around a Boeing 757.
+And Bush, I mean, George Bush flew around a Boeing 757.

-This thing is just a toy.
+This thing is just, it's a toy.

-You know, it's like a like a little model.
+You know, it's like a little model.

-New York Times is not happy, by the way, with Obama and his uh incompetence, his positions on Iraq.
+New York Times is not happy, by the way, with Obama and his incompetence, his positions on Iraq.

-New and not improved is what it's called.
+What is there at a new and not improved is what it's called.

 This is their July 4th lead editorial.